NastiaTarasenko/fcc-react-portfolio/README.md

 ### Random Quote Generator (Your Daily Quote)

-A simple app that shows random quotes with their authors.
+A simple app that displays random quotes with their authors.
 Users can get new quotes by clicking a button and share quotes on Twitter.
-This project focuses on building interactive UI components and managing state with React and Redux.
+The project demonstrates interactive UI components and state management with React and Redux.

 ---